Juli-03/DB2_Redis/Implementierung/README.md

 ## Analyse your Redis DB

 Use [RedisInsight](https://redis.io/docs/connect/insight/) to take a look at what is saved in the database when playing with the Web-App!

+---

+Demo of the Implementation with two users: [YouTube](https://youtu.be/VUJK2ILXU5g)